-Suppose you have extensive library packages on graph-algorithms, set-operations and GUIprimitives.
+Suppose you have extensive library packages on graph algorithms, set operations and GUI primitives.
 These sub-projects are likely candidates for re-use in future projects.
 A good choice is to create a directory with sub-directories for each of these sub-projects.

 Next, there are three options.
-One is to add the sub-projects to the directory-hierarchy of the current project.
-Another is to use a completely dislocated directory and finally the sub-project can be added to the SWI-Prolog hierarchy.
+One is to add the sub-projects to the directory hierarchy of the current project.
+Another is to use a completely dislocated directory.
+Third, the sub-project can be added to the SWI-Prolog hierarchy.
 Using local installation, a typical file\search\path/2 is: